Satyakam

 Satyakam is a 1969 Indian drama film directed by Hrishikesh Mukherjee, based on a Bengali novel of the same name by Narayan Sanyal.
-The film stars Dharmendra, Sharmila Tagore, Sanjeev Kumar, and Ashok Kumar.
+The film stars Dharmendra and Sharmila Tagore as the main leads, supported by Sanjeev Kumar, Ashok Kumar and Robi Ghosh.
 The film was scored by Laxmikant Pyarelal.
-The name of the film is taken from ancient Hindu saint Satyakama Jabala.
+The name of the film is inspired by ancient Hindu saint Satyakama Jabala.

-The character played by Dharmendra is considered to be among the finest in Indian Cinema.
-It won the 1971 Filmfare Best Dialogue Award for Rajinder Singh Bedi.
-The movie also won National Film Award For Best Feature Film in Hindi.
+The character played by Dharmendra is considered to be among the finest in Indian cinema.
+The movie won the National Film Award For Best Feature Film in Hindi.
+It also won the 1971 Filmfare Best Dialogue Award for Rajinder Singh Bedi.
 The film was remade in Tamil as Punnagai (1971) by K. Balachander.

 Plot

 Satyapriya Acharya is a man of principles and truth.
 His views and way of life were guided by his ascetic grandfather "Daddaji" Satyasharan Acharya.
 Armed with an engineering degree, Satyapriya ventures out to realize his dreams about building a new India, but encounters characters who share little of his ideals.
 During his first assignment, he meets Ranjana, who is about to be sexually exploited by a debauching prince, his employer.
 Fully aware that Ranjana loves him, Satyapriya hesitates in rescuing her and lets her become prey of the morally corrupt prince.
 The incident shakes the moral foundation of Satyapriya, who has betrayed his conscience and feelings.
-To redress the mounting guilt, he marries Ranjana, but their lives are the never same again.
+To redress the mounting guilt, he marries Ranjana, but their lives are never the same again.
 She bears a child whose paternity is never clearly established.
 Later, Satyapriya moves from one job to another as he is unable to make dishonest compromises.
 Satyapriya and Ranjana also have their share of marital conflicts.
 She tries to lead a normal life and longs to forget her past.
 Satyapriya is constantly reminded of his failure and appears to make up for it by increasing rigidity about applying his principles in real life.

 Struggling professionally, he is struck by an incurable and fatal illness.
-In the end, hospitalised and unable to even speak, Satyapriya is pursued by an unscrupulous contractor seeking approval for a badly executed civil project, in lieu of which the contractor would give him substantial sum that would take care of Satyapriya's wife Ranjana and their child after his death.
+In the end, hospitalised and unable to even speak, Satyapriya is pursued by an unscrupulous contractor seeking approval for a badly executed civil project, instead of which the contractor would give him a substantial sum that would take care of Satyapriya's wife Ranjana and their child after his death.
 Satyapriya has no means to secure his family's future and in the very first compromise of his life, Satyapriya hands over the signed approval papers to his wife.
 Although Ranjana had suffered many hardships and is not entirely happy with Satyapriya's redder-than-rose approach to life, she does not want to see him falter at the end stage of his life.
 She tears apart the documents and finds him smiling at her.
 Although unable to speak, Satyapriya is clearly happy that he was able to convert at least one person to his idealist worldview.